 You can beat the monthly bloat by making a few strategic changes to your eating habits.

 You may think restricting your water intake will reduce your bloat, but dehydration will actually make your body hold on to water.
 When it comes to water, drink, drink, and drink some more.
 Drink a glass as soon as you wake up, and keep sipping all day, aiming for eight (8-ounce) glasses total.
 Slip in a few slices of lemon, lime or orange, as citrus is high in potassium and can relieve bloating.

 Melons, citrus and other potassium-rich fruits will help reduce water retention because they are high in the mineral potassium that balances sodium levels.
 Start your day with a fruit salad or a fruit smoothie.

 Watercress, an often overlooked leafy green, is a natural diuretic that is also high in potassium.
 Other bloat-fighting foods include other leafy greens, celery, tomatoes, carrots, onions and peppers.
 The flavonoids in vegetables (and fruit) can alleviate water retention.
 Get your fill by tossing veggies into a salad at lunch and dinner.

-Loaded with omega-3s, salmon is a super food that is not only food for the heart, brain, and joints, it can also fend off PMS.
-Other rich sources of omega-3s include tuna, mackerel, herring, and flax.
+Loaded with omega-3s, salmon is a superfood that is not only food for the heart, brain and joints, nut it can also fend off PMS.
+Other rich sources of omega-3s include tuna, mackerel, herring and flax.
 Include salmon and other fatty fish in your diet at least twice per week.

-Eschewing the salt shaker is only one way to avoid water retention.
-More importantly, limit your intake of processed, packaged foods, which are nearly always loaded with sodium.
-Instead, comprise your diet of fresh, wholesome foods, which in addition to reducing your risk of bloating, are a boon to your health.
+Eschewing the saltshaker is only one way to avoid water retention.
+More important is to limit your intake of processed, packaged foods, which are nearly always loaded with sodium.
+Instead, comprise your diet of fresh, wholesome foods, which in addition to reducing your risk of bloating are a boon to your health.